natalyalangford/COVID19_plots/README.md

-  --type TYPE           type of report: confirmed, deaths --response RESPONSE   response: log, linear, new-total, trajectory, rdtd --sources             list sources used by this utility --download            download data from sources and save local pickle --saveplot            save plot output to a file --showplot            plot output
+  --type TYPE           type of report: confirmed, deaths --response RESPONSE   response: log, linear, new-total, trajectory, rdtd --sources             list sources used by this utility --download            download data from sources and save to local pickle --saveplot            save plot to a file
+  --showplot            display plot
-  --savetable           write table to file --showtable           display table
+  --savetable           save table to a file --showtable           display table
-  --savedir SAVEDIR     destination for saving output --debug               debug output
+  --savedir SAVEDIR     destination for saving files --debug               debug output
 ```
 As an example, the command line arguments to only download and pre-process time series data, execute